biocatchltd/yellowbox/docs/subclasses.rst

         Upon context manager entry, creates the service and starts it.
 Upon exit, stops the service.

-        *docker_client* is a ``docker.py`` client used to pull the image from dockerhub if it does not exist on the local machine, and for creating the container.
+        :param docker_client: The docker client to use to create the containers, or to pull the docker images from dockerhub if it does not exist on the local machine.
+        :type docker_client: :class:`docker.DockerClient<docker.client.DockerClient>`

-        If *spinner* is true (default), shows an indicative text and a beautiful spinner in stdout while image is being pulled and service is starting.
+        :param spinner: If True a spinner is printed to stdout while the image is being pulled and the service is starting.

-        If *retry_spec* is provided, it must be a :class:`retry.RetrySpec` object which is passed to :meth:`~ContainerService.start`.
+        :type spinner: bool

+        :param retry_spec: Passed to :meth:`~ContainerService.start`.
+        :type retry_spec: Optional[:class:`~retry.RetrySpec`]

-        *kwargs* are further arguments forwarded to the class constructor.
+        :param kwargs: Forwarded to the class constructor.